Benign Prostate Hypertrophy

 BPH can also cause nocturia (excessive urination at night).

-Causes and Diagnoses of Benign Prostatic Hyperplasia
+of Benign Prostatic Hyperplasia

 Essentially every man will develop BPH if he lives long enough.
 Some may develop BPH at a young age (as young as 40), and some have more symptoms than others.
 The following can affect your risk: